jraesly/Ternary-Search/README.md

 These are two ternary search functions.

-The first one iterates through the array.
+The file ternarysearch.py iterates through the array.

 The file ternarysearch2.py recursively searches.